Blogs and Content | RED BEAR Negotiation Company

 Getting something in return forces the other party to put some skin in the game, and it sends a message, “I’m not giving you something unless I get something back.”
 You reinforce the value of what you’re giving away by making them pay for it with a concession of their own, and you send a message that conceding is a two-way street.
 This also makes the other party think twice before asking for more.

-Identify negotiables to meet the other party’s need, and then use those that are low cost first.
+Identify negotiables to meet the other party’s needs, and then use those that are low-cost first.

-During your planning, be sure to identify what you are willing to offer as a negotiable.
-Start by considering items that have a low cost to you but offer high value to the other party.
+During your planning, be sure to identify what you are willing to negotiate.
+Start by considering items that are low-cost for you but offer high value to the other party.
 These negotiables can provide the necessary wiggle room to concede in ways that serve to maximize the overall value of your agreements.

 We all remember the tale of the tortoise and the hare, right?
 You should account for tension in your negotiation strategy and leverage it as a positive force.
 By taking your time and “stewing” in the tension, you can increase engagement and find creative ways to improve your outcomes.
-Negotiators that seek to avoid tension end up making the mistakes shared above and tend to concede too quickly and too easily.
-The more comfortable you are with tension the easier it will be to draw out your opponent’s offer and increase your chances of establishing a position of power.
+Negotiators who seek to avoid tension often make the mistakes outlined above and tend to concede too quickly and too easily.
+The more comfortable you are with tension, the easier it will be to draw out your opponent’s offer and increase your chances of establishing a position of power.

 Remember, at the end of a negotiation, people need to feel good not just about the results of the deal, but about the actual flow and exchange of value of the negotiation itself.
-People need to feel that they worked hard, were treated fairly, and that they reached the best agreement possible.
+People need to feel that they worked hard, were treated fairly, and reached the best possible agreement.